mparchment/salsabil-io/src/content/blog/hanbali-aqidah.md

 - *Mukhtasar al-Aqa’id* by Mubarak b.
 Rashid al-Hathlan:

 # Intermediate Level
-- *Qala’id al-Iqyan* by Ibn Balban al-Ba’li: It must be accompanied with its commentary Minhat al-Rahman by ‘Abdullah al-’Abdullah, which contains crucial details gathered from longer books across various ‘ulum.
+- *Qala’id al-Iqyan* by Ibn Balban al-Ba’li

+It must be accompanied with its outstanding commentary *Minhat al-Rahman* by ‘Abdullah al-’Abdullah. *Qala'id al-Iqyan* and its longer source text, *Nihayat al-Mubtadi'in*, was written using the methodology of the mutakallimin, which requires additional context.
+In his explanation, Sh.
+'Abdullah explains the terminology used by bringing details gathered from longer books across various ‘ulum.

 - *Durrat al-Madiyyah* by Muhamamd b.
+Ahmad al-Saffarini

-Ahmad al-Saffarini: This is al-Saffarini’s famed poem on aqa’id.
+This is al-Saffarini’s famed poem on aqa’id.
 It must be accompanied with *Mukhtasar Lawami’ al-Anwar* by Hasan al-Shatti, his summary of al-Saffarini’s much longer commentary.
 Supplement this with the commentary of ‘Abdullah al-’Abdullah in *al-Taqrirat al-Hanbaliyyah*.

 - *Takfir Ahl al-Shahadatayn* by Hatim b.
-‘Arif al-’Awni:
+‘Arif al-’Awni
 - *Mafhum Shirk al-’Ibadah* by Hatim b.
-‘Arif al-’Awni:
+‘Arif al-’Awni
 - *Aqawil al-Thiqat* by Mar’i b.
-Yusuf al-Karmi:
+Yusuf al-Karmi
-- *Hallal al-’Uqad* by Najm al-Din al-Tufi: This work is structured as a detailed commentary on Hadith Jibril.
+- *Hallal al-’Uqad* by Najm al-Din al-Tufi

+This work is structured as a detailed commentary on Hadith Jibril.
 In this book, al-Tufi presents the views of other groups and assesses their evidence from an impartial perspective.

 # Advanced Level
-- *Nihayat al-Mubtadi’in* by Ibn Hamdan al-Harrani: This book was authored by Ibn Hamdan to write down the aqa’id of Imam Ahmad, and it was heavily relied upon by both Ibn Muflih and al-Mardawi.
+- *Nihayat al-Mubtadi’in* by Ibn Hamdan al-Harrani

+This book was authored by Ibn Hamdan to write down the aqa’id of Imam Ahmad, and it was heavily relied upon by both Ibn Muflih and al-Mardawi.
 Ibn Hamdan was also praised by Ibn Rajab as a master of the madhhab’s usul in fiqh and din.
 Use the edition of Muhammad ‘Abd al-Wahid, which provides the reference for each position mentioned, and listen to the recorded commentary of ‘Abdurrahman al-Salti.
 To understand the rationale of each qawl, it is important to read the passage it was taken from; typically from the following works:

     - *Mukhtasar al-Mu’tamad* by Abu Ya’la b. al-Farra’
     - *I’tiqad al-Imam al-Munabbal* by Abu’l-Fadl al-Tamimi
     - *Al-Irshad fi’l-I’tiqad* by Abu’l-Wafa b.
 ‘Aqil
     - *Al-Idah* by ‘Ali b.
 ‘Ubaydullah al-Zaghuni

 - *Lawami’ al-Anwar* by Ahmad b.
+Muhammad al-Saffarini

-Muhammad al-Saffarini: This book is al-Saffarini magisterial commentary on Durrat al-Madiyyah.
+This book is al-Saffarini magisterial commentary on Durrat al-Madiyyah.

 # Mastery
 - *Sharh al-Aqa’id* al-Nasafiyyah by Sa’d al-Din al-Taftazani